The Adyen way of engineering: we design for 20x

 This worked well for a period of time, until people actively started caching their dataframes.
 This means the dataframes are stored in the memory of the executor.
 By default, executors with cached data are not subject to deallocation, so each notebook would effectively stay at their maxExecutors, rendering dynamic (de)allocation useless.
 At that time this option was under-documented.
 After trial and error we figured out that within our organization, five minutes of inactivity is the most optimal period to shut off access to compute resources:

 Initially our idea was that each data scientist would stop their notebooks/drivers to release resources back to cluster.
-In practice, however, people sometimes forgot or delayed this.
-Since human-based processes don’t work until they are automated, we implemented a kill script that runs at regular intervals to notify data scientists, via chatbot, that their notebooks were forcefully shut down due to 30 minutes of inactivity:
+In practice, however, people sometimes forget or delayed this.
+Since human-based processes don’t work optimally in this kind of situation, we implemented a kill script that runs at regular intervals to notify data scientists, via chatbot, that their notebooks were forcefully shut down due to 30 minutes of inactivity:

 A significant performance benefit came from increasing the value of: